Ryōgoku Kokugikan: Sumo

-Since its completion, the Ryōgoku Kokugikan is the place where every Tokyo tournaments are held : in January, May and September.
+Since its completion, the Ryōgoku Kokugikan is the place where every Tokyo tournaments are held in January, May and September.
 The arena also holds other sumo related events such as retirement ceremonies, known as danpatsu-shiki, where sekitori-ranked wrestlers ritually cut their topknot in a long and solemn ceremony.
 Only sekitori with at least 30 tournaments in the top division can qualify for a ceremony at the Kokugikan, other wrestlers usually perform the ceremony at hotels or in their stable.
-Kanreki dohyo-iri ceremonies, where former yokozuna celebrate their sixtieth birthday during a particular yokozuna dohyo-iri ceremony, are also usually held at the Kokugikan.
+Kanreki dohyō-iri ceremonies, where former yokozuna celebrate their sixtieth birthday during a particular yokozuna dohyō-iri ceremony, are also usually held at the Kokugikan.

 The Kokugikan also holds sumo events for boys such as the Goodwill Sumo Tournament, and high-school championships, such as the National Junior High School Sumo Tournament.
 The arena also regularly hold the All Japan Sumo Championships (Japan Sumo Federation main event) and Hakuhō Cup (a children's sumo event).